LG-leo/IGCSE-Biology_CUP_CAIE-Note/IG_topic5_en.md

 ---

 **This document fully covers the Topic 5 syllabus requirements for CAIE IGCSE Biology 0610 (2026–2028).
 It is designed for deep first‑time learning and provides all the theoretical knowledge and practical skills needed to answer exam questions confidently.**

-For additional notes on other topics, please feel free to ask.